 Vacant land is not eligible for a VA home loan unless it going to be the site for a new construction home financed with a VA loan.
 Additionally, you may not use this financing to purchase farmland.

 The exception to the farmland rule is if there is a home on the property that you intend to use as your primary residence.
-You are allowed to own farmland if it is a recreational hobby attached to your personal home.
+You are can own farmland if it is a recreational hobby near your personal home.

 However, you may find it more difficult to secure financing with a VA loan if the farm is fully-functioning and you have every intention of keeping it that way.
 If you seek farmland, call a USDA representative.
 They love farming properties.
 No wonder, they call themselves United States Department of Agriculture.
 They give out loans for properties in the suburbs.

 Have you ever considered joining in with others to pay for and maintain one large property?
 These are commonly referred to as co-ops where no one person owns the land or residence entirely.

-Instead, you purchase a share in the property and everyone pitches in to make sure that it is taken care of over time.
+Instead, you purchase a share in the property, and everyone pitches in to take care of it over time.